panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 ### 5.1 Regular function

-The regular functions are the usual way to define methods on classes or objects.
+Regular functions are the usual way to define methods on classes or objects.

 In the following class `Hero`, the method `logName()` is defined using a regular function: